x4dr/Fen/endworld/ewrules.md

 The effects and result of the Check may then be further modified by **Resonance**.

-A Check usually involves a [Character](endworld/character_generation)s Attributes and Skills, but might also use Selectors from [Equipment](endworld/equipment)
+A Check usually involves one of a [Character](endworld/character_generation)s Attributes and the sum of up to two relevant skills as selectors, but might also use Selectors from [Equipment](endworld/equipment)

 ---